Back to DWU AI Articles

 A. Staging and Geofencing

-TNCs may require designated waiting areas ('staging'), with geofencing technology to:
+At 15 of 31 large-hub airports, TNCs require designated waiting areas ('staging'), with geofencing technology to:

 • Prevent drivers from accepting rides until physically at airport